hai-vr/combo-gesture-expressions-av3/index.md

 - Puppets and blend trees are integrated into the tool.
 - Animations are internally recalculated so you don't have to worry about weird conflicts.
 - Animations triggered by squeezing the controller trigger will look smooth to outside observers.
+  - *Note: This feature can be installed independently from ComboGestureExpressions using the [Integrator](integrator.md) if you are managing face expressions on your own.*
 - ...and more tweaks.

 This tool should NOT be used for: